emilianox/pocketo/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great Pockets clients, however, I didn't find one that really suit my needs so I created this enhanced one.
-I want to create a pocket client focused in speed and ux.
+There are many great Pocket clients, however, I didn't find one that really suit my needs, so I created this enhanced one.
+I want to create a client focused on speed and UX and advanced filtering.
+I also want to put an emphasis on offline reading.
+I'm currently working on the first release of the application.

 Here's why:
-* Pocket webapp is focused on read more than search
+* Pocket web app is focused on read more than search
 * Search by tags must be a first class.
-* Search by domain are great
+* Search by domain are great.
+* Advanced search capacities is a must.
-* Webpage link first and then cache
+* Webpage access first and then pocket's cache.
+* Filtering by tags must be fast.
+* Offline reading support in web.
+* Simple UI.
+* Fast.
+* Great UX.

+The application is still in an early state, but the main features are already implemented:
+* Search by tags and text combined
+* Filter by domain
+* Filter by Read/Unread
+* Clear search
+* Filter by starred
+* Sort by age, domain
+* Archive
+* Star
+* Add and revome tags
+* Copy link
+* Whatsapp and Telegram share
+* View Pocket cache
+* Remove
+* Shortcuts(now only ctrl+enter to add save tags)
+* Image support

-Of course, at the end this is a mostly opiniotate client of pocket.
+Of course, at the end, this is a mostly opinionated client of pocket.
 Please suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have contributed to expanding this template!